Best Business Debt Consolidation Loans in 2025

 After you’ve gathered all your information, the next step is to shop around for a loan.
 (More on that below.)
 Shopping around can help you save money on interest charges and help ensure that you select the best loan terms for you.

 As a rule of thumb, you’ll want to gather offers from a handful of lenders before making your final decision.
-Be sure to provide each lender with the same information so that you can make an apples-to-apples comparison once you have the offers in hand.
+Be sure to provide each lender with the same information when applying so that you can make an apples-to-apples comparison once you have the offers in hand.

 5. Apply for a loan